binomialhq/poly/doc/SPECIFICATION.md

 From a code generation perspective, generators may implement these constructs using strict inheritance, since the declarations respect the "is-a" relationship and, thus, the Liskov Substitution Principle.
-In fact, any context in which a parent is declared and a child is given in its place, the extra fields or parameters declared by the child should be discarded, and the entity processed according to the substitution principles.
+In fact, any context in which a parent is declared and a child is given in its place, the extra Fields or Parameters declared by the child should be discarded, and the entity processed according to the substitution principles.
 Not doing so is a violation of the declaration.